A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

 HTML 5 relies on web storage instead of cookies for storing information.
 This form of storage is a lot more secure and the amount of data transmitted is also huge.
-Also, there are a good number of APIs which give the benefit of drag and drop feature, determine geolocation information of the users and offline storage.
+There are also a good number of APIs that give the benefit of the drag and drop feature, determining geolocation information for users and offline storage.

 The dynamic content of the webpage is a reality now with the help of HTML5.
-Devices like smartphones, tablets are easily compatible with HTML 5 with the help of viewpoint settings of height and width, full-screen browsing for IOS users and many more.
+Devices like smartphones and tablets are easily compatible with HTML 5 with the help of viewpoint settings of height and width, full-screen browsing for IOS users, and many more.

 Features Of XHTML